 Privacy protections do include a strict no-logs-on-the-servers policy, but no cryptocurrency payment option is to be found.

 The provider’s connections deliver the needed bandwidth for online gaming, file sharing and watching your favorite HD entertainment.
 No data caps are ever imposed.

 The IPVanish apps selection includes offerings for the Windows, macOS, iOS, Android, ChromeOS and Amazon Fire device platforms.
 Manual setup instructions are available for Linux devices.

 Router support is also available, but no browser extensions are to be found.
-Up to 10 devices can connect to the service concurrently on a single account.
+An unlimited number of devices can connect to the service concurrently on a single account.

 Customer support is always available thanks to 24/7 customer support chat, a searchable support knowledge base and email support.